imprasukjain/imprasukjain.github.io/README.md

 4. Commit and push your changes to your forked repository.
 5. Submit a pull request to the original repository.

-## The app is still in development mode , I uploaded a pertial version of app
+## The app is still in development mode , I uploaded a partial version of app
 Complete app will be uploaded soon.